- Studying in New Zealand

 Generally, students sit exams at their schools.

-If there is a good reason why a student cannot sit all their exams at their school, they must talk to the NZQA School Relationship Manager by 31 July to discuss any change.
-After 31 July, there has to be a very good reason for any change to where a student sits their exams.
-If this is the case, the student needs to talk to the NZQA School Relationship Manager.
+If there is a good reason why a student cannot sit all their exams at their school, they must talk to the their Principal's Nominee who will contact the School Relationship Manager by 14 August to discuss any change.
+After 14 August, there has to be a very good reason for any change to where a student sits their exams.
+If this is the case, the school needs to talk to the NZQA School Relationship Manager.

 Assistance when sitting exams